-This guide should be used alongside the complaints procedure for your school.
-It is intended to support staff, governors and governance professionals involved in managing complaints at the following stages:
+This guide should be used alongside the complaints procedure for your trust and [best practice guidance](#) from the Education and Skills Funding Agency (ESFA).
+It is intended to support staff, headteachers, governors, trustees and governance professionals involved in managing complaints at the following three stages.

-- Informal complaints - raised verbally with school staff and resolution sought through dialogue. - Formal complaints - submitted in writing and investigated (usually by the headteacher unless the complaint is about the headteacher). - Complaints panel - convened if the formal stage does not achieve resolution, whereby a panel of governors decides whether or not the complaint is upheld.
+1. Informal complaints - raised verbally with school staff and resolution sought through dialogue.
+2. Formal complaints - submitted in writing and investigated (usually by the headteacher unless the complaint is about the headteacher).
+3. Complaints panel - convened if the formal stage does not achieve resolution and a panel made up of governors/trustees decides whether or not the complaint is upheld.